openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public static func ordered( collectStatements: (OrderedVerifier) -> Unit): Unit
 ```

-Function: This function supports verifying whether "verification statements" have been executed or if their execution count meets the defined criteria, while also validating the execution order.
-By default, the execution count for a "verification statement" is once.
+Purpose: This function supports verifying whether "verification statements" have been executed or whether the execution count meets the definition, while also checking the execution order.
+By default, the execution count of "verification statements" is once.
-The "verification statements" in the input list must be mutually exclusive (i.e., if a single call behavior matches multiple "verification statements," an exception will be thrown).
+The "verification statements" in the input list must be non-overlapping (i.e., when a single call action can match multiple "verification statements," an exception will be thrown).
-"Verification statements" are dynamically added via the closure in the parameter.
-The verification mode is `exhaustive` (full match, where all execution cases within the verification scope should be specified in the verification action).
+The verification mode is `exhaustive` (full match, all execution cases within the verification scope should be specified in the verification action).

 Parameters: